The 16 Best Travel Movies for Inspiring Wanderlust

 • Watch now: Kanopy (free with a public library card or university login)

-Around the World in 80 Days (with David Niven as Phileas Fogg) wasn’t the only great travel movie to come out in 1956: The Cinerama epic Seven Wonders of the World, starring Lowell Thomas as the mellifluous guide to Rio de Janeiro, Athens, New York, and more, also made its debut that year.
+Around the World in 80 Days (with David Niven as Phileas Fogg) wasn’t the only great travel movie to debut in 1956: The Cinerama epic Seven Wonders of the World, narrated by Lowell Thomas, took several years to film, with five different directors and crews shooting around 32 countries around the world, including Egypt, Greece, Brazil, and Venezuela.
 Unseen theatrically since the early 1970s, this digitally remastered version from its original camera negatives is now available on Kanopy, an on-demand streaming video platform for public and academic libraries.

 “Y Tu Mamá También” (2001)

 Two teen boys (played by Diego Luna and Gael García Bernal) convince an older woman (Maribel Verdú) to join them on an impromptu road trip to a mystical Mexican beach.
-The fictitious Boca del Cielo (“Heaven’s Mouth”) was filmed at Oaxaca’s Bahia Cacaluta, which is as remote and untouched as the movie makes it seem.
-(To access it, you either have to hike in or take a boat.)
-If you want to see more of Mexico through the point of view of writer-director Alfonso Cuarón, his 2018 film Roma is loosely based on his 1970s middle-class upbringing in Mexico City.
+The fictitious Boca del Cielo (“Heaven’s Mouth”) was filmed at Oaxaca’s Bahía de Cacaluta, which is as remote and untouched as the movie suggests.
+(To access the beach, you either have to hike in or take a boat.)
+To see more of Mexico through the point of view of writer-director Alfonso Cuarón, watch his 2018 film, Roma, loosely based on his 1970s middle-class upbringing in Mexico City.
+You can snap photos of the family house from the movie at 22 Tepeji Street.

 A row of colorful, Danish-style buildings including a windmill